ln-markets/trading-bot/README.md

 How does it work?

-Once the bot is launched, it follows [Trading View Technical Analysis](https://www.tradingview.com/symbols/XBTUSD/technicals/) summary indicator based on 27 signals (oscillators and moving averages) to run a mean-reverting strategy.
-The bot opens and keeps running a long Future position while the signal is "STRONG_SELL" and remains at least "SELL", and a short Future position while the signal is "STRONG_BUY" and remains at least "BUY", and close the position otherwise..
+Once the bot is launched, it follows [Trading View Technical Analysis](https://www.tradingview.com/symbols/XBTUSD/technicals/) summary indicator based on 27 signals (oscillators and moving averages) to run a directional strategy.
+The bot opens and keeps running a long Future position while the signal is "STRONG_BUY" and remains at least "BUY", and a short Future position while the signal is "STRONG_SELL" and remains at least "SELL", and close the position otherwise..
 While the bot is running, you can have either 0 or 1 position running maximum.

 ### Parameters to customize the bot